+ 44 207 0997432

 Graduates looking to develop a career in clinical research

-It consists of the actual components, which make up the training package, as listed bellow, so it feels exactly like the real deal.
-Though only certain parts of the course material and exam have been enabled, all functinalities of the package are operational.
+The demo contains all the components of the full training package, so it feels exactly like the real thing.
+Although only certain parts of the course material and exam have been enabled, you will be able to experience for yourself exactly how our training works in practice.

 The online GCP course demo includes: